CIS registration and verification service

 Under CIS, the contractor who pays you takes tax straight off your labour before the money reaches your bank, and hands it to HMRC on your behalf.

-Registered and verified, that deduction is 20%.
-Unregistered or unverified, HMRC takes 30%.
+Registered and verified, that deduction is 20 per cent.
+Unregistered or unverified, HMRC takes 30 per cent.
 Win gross payment status and they take nothing, you are paid in full and settle up later.

 That money is an advance on your tax bill, not the bill itself.
 The system over-collects from most subcontractors, which is exactly why so many are owed a refund.